Shyan1943/pro2/README.md

 ### Context

 This project involves writing custom HTML5, CSS3, API and Javascript/Jquery code to create an online booking platform of at least 3 pages to include:

-•	Provide basic company information
+* Provide basic company information
-•	Provide contact information
+* Provide contact information
-•	Customer to find the vessel schedule which fits their supply chain
+* Customer onclick to find the vessel schedule which fits their supply chain.
-•	Click to book or connect the company
+* Customer onclick to book or connect the company

 External user’s goal (The Customer): The external users are shippers searching for a suitable vessel schedule, which fits their supply chain.